 JJM Is this now a part of the history books?
 Is it something that is talked about openly in Oklahoma schools?

-JJMMy guess is that this sort of event is more likely to be taught in schools with large numbers of black students rather than white suburban schools.
+JJM It’s easy to assume the history of this tragedy is more likely to be taught in schools with large numbers of black students rather than in predominantly white schools.

 TM Going back to where we started, it is the white classrooms that need to hear about this.
 I feel that while everyone will agree we have made a lot of progress in this country during the last 50 years, I think a chasm exists that would be much less true if the dominant society could understand where African-Americans are coming from and what they have been through.
 I think that would go a long ways toward helping us understand why they feel the way they feel.
 I know that is true in my case.
 I am terribly grateful that this story ended up in my lap and provided an important piece of the puzzle to me.